Mahbub-Zaman/BookCourier-Client/README.md

 ## 💻 Installation & Setup

-Follow these steps to run the PlateShare project locally:
+Follow these steps to run the BookCourier project locally:

 1. **Clone the repository:**
 ```bash